allypalanzi/allypalanzi.github.io/_posts/2015-06-01-hackathon.markdown

 ### Find awesome people to work with

 Part of why I believe this went so well is because we had a really engaged, hardworking (while still laid-back) team.
 We were able to divide and conquer, making the whole experience of planning a hackathon a lot less overwhelming.
-Jessie was in charge of obtaining the space and settling building logistics; Beth met with non-profits and organized projects for the attendees to work on; Cat set up the registration, obtain sponsors, kept us super organized, and handled lots of miscellaneous tasks; I mostly focused on finding sponsors, tweet-storming, and creating a landing page.
+Jessie was in charge of obtaining the space and settling building logistics; Beth met with non-profits and organized projects for the attendees to work on; Cat set up the registration, obtained sponsors, kept us super organized, and handled lots of miscellaneous tasks; I mostly focused on finding sponsors, tweet-storming, and creating a landing page.

 ### Have some goals